aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 ### Endpoint configuration

-By default, SpecRestApi will create an endpoint with a edge optimized endpoint configuration.
+By default, `SpecRestApi` will create an edge optimized endpoint.

 It is possible to modify this by providing the endpointConfiguration as shown here: